ERANKI-SHASHANKA/JoyOfProgramming_CPP/1_C++Basics/README.md

 3) Prefer ‘\n’ over std::endl when outputting text to the console.
 4) When working in an existing program, use the conventions of that program (even if they don’t conform to modern best practices).
 Use modern best practices when you’re writing new programs.
 5) You should avoid naming your identifiers starting with an underscore, as these names are typically reserved for OS, library, and/or compiler use.
+6) Your lines should be no longer than 80 chars in length.